ropensci-archive/roweb2/content/blog/2018-11-01-icebreaker.md

 1. Write a script for yourself; it forces you to think through the excercise.
 1. Explain how the exercise works and find two volunteers to demonstrate
 1. Use a timer to limit the small-group introductions to ~3 minutes and limit the exercise to 45 to 60 minutes.
-1. Encourage people to introduce themselves using first and last names; it helps minimize assumptions about who everyone ought to know
+1. Encourage people to introduce themselves using first and last names; it helps minimize assumptions about who everyone ought to know.
 1. Visually keep track of who has not yet spoken up and call on them at the end.
 (A strong memory for faces and names helps.)

 Have you used a version of this ice breaker?
 Tell us about it in the comments.